plastica99/Hello-world/README.md

 Now developing an AI on a VR environment which teaches foregin language.

-Hopes to learn to design SSD solutions for data centers, at Samsung.
+Now hopes to learn to design SSD solutions for data centers, at Samsung.